Internships at BlackRock Center for the Arts

 - provide a resource or service to BlackRock Center; and, once completed, be a tangible piece to be used in a portfolio when job-seeking or interviewing.

 Interns will be assigned a project mentor, and have access to high-level staff on an ongoing basis for consultation and support on the project.
-Interns will present his/her project to department he/she worked with upon completion.
+Interns will present his/her project to the department he/she worked with upon completion of their internship.